-The course aims to give an overview of the concepts and practices in the development, feasibility and sustainability of Smart Cities.
+The course aims to give an overview of the concepts and real-life practices in the development, feasibility and sustainability of Smart Cities across the world.
 The course will focus on stages of Smart City development and the design of New Urban Systems for mobility, energy, communication, food,, living & working.
 We will explore how the design of these systems can be resilient, scalable, and reconfigurable.
 Smart City is defined as a city which makes use of integrated thinking, modern urban design and Information and Communication technologies to manage infrastructures more efficiently, offer services provided rationally, provide a higher quality of service to citizens, wherein all its players (citizens, local companies and local Government) interact with each other to evolve and improve their activity.
-This interoperability requires the support of smart networks and platforms.
+This interoperability requires the support of smart networks and information system platforms that allow for transparency between citizens, operators and governments.
 The focus will be on the technology and information infrastructure requirements for smart cities and ways to measure success.
 We will develop frameworks to identify problems fit for Smart City consideration in view of the local socio-economic challenges, including the funding of such cross-functional projects.
 The course on "Smart Cities" will be a 6-credit course and would cover the following modules:

 A. What is Smartness?
 What are Smart cities?

 B. Policy and Funding Issues - Socio-economic issues